 The Papyrus Louvre-Carlsberg

-The manuscript, which Sofie Schiødt has been working on for her Ph.D. thesis, is the Papyrus Louvre-Carlsberg — so called because one-half of the papyrus belongs to the Louvre Museum in Paris and the other half is part of the University of Copenhagen’s Papyrus Carlsberg Collection.
+The manuscript, which Sofie Schiødt has been working on for her Ph.D. thesis, is the Papyrus Louvre-Carlsberg — so-called because one-half of the papyrus belongs to the Louvre Museum in Paris and the other half is part of the University of Copenhagen’s Papyrus Carlsberg Collection.
 The two parts of the papyrus originally belonged to two private collectors, and several sections of it are still missing.
 Based on the paleography, that is, the sign forms, the six-meter-long papyrus is dated to approximately 1450 B.C., which means that it predates the only two other examples of embalming texts by more than a thousand years.

 The bulk of the papyrus, which is the second-longest medical papyrus surviving from ancient Egypt, deals with herbal medicine and skin illnesses.
 Specifically, it contains the earliest-known herbal treatise, which provides descriptions of the appearance, habitat, uses, and religious significance of a divine plant and its seed as well as a lengthy treatise on swellings of the skin, which are seen as illnesses sent forth by the lunar god Khonsu.

-The embalming process
+The embalming process in mummification

-The embalming, which was performed in a purpose-built workshop erected near the grave, took place over 70 days that were divided into two main periods — 35-day drying period and a 35-day wrapping period.
+The embalming, which was performed in a purpose-built workshop erected near the grave, took place over 70 days that were divided into two main periods — a 35-day drying period and a 35-day wrapping period.

 During the drying period, the body was treated with dry natron both inside and outside.
 The natron treatment began on the fourth day of embalming after the purification of the body, the removal of the organs and the brain, and the collapsing of the eyes.